McGillRocketTeam/payload-2025/rnd/fft/README.md

 # Fast Fourier Transform (FFT)

+> **Note:** This document is best viewed in the VSCode Markdown preview.
+Some of the equations don't show up correctly using other Markdown Renderers.

 The FFT algorithm is used to perform the [discrete Fourier transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) (DFT).
 This takes a *discrete* set of points *sampled from a continuous signal* in the *time domain* and turns it into a set of points in the *frequency domain* with associated amplitudes.

 ![Fourier Transform image](https://www.nti-audio.com/portals/0/pic/news/FFT-Time-Frequency-View-540.png)